Signs of Life

 As the economy shifts to consider knowledge— the product of divergent and convergent human thought— as the dominant commodity, machines will likely subsume most other forms of physical, tedious, or otherwise "unintelligent" labor.
 Both authors share an anxiety for this progressive revolution, the pinnacle of which would be the resolution of a credible theory of mind and the inevitable technical understanding of consciousness.

-Already, as pointed out by Harari, scientists and engineers have succeeded in rat mind-control, mentally-activated robotic prosthetics, and helmets that can directly manipulate your neural activity (producing or inhibiting feelings similar to a psychoactive drug).
+Already, as pointed out by Harari, scientists and engineers have succeeded in rat mind-control , mentally-activated robotic prosthetics, and helmets that can directly manipulate your neural activity (producing or inhibiting feelings similar to a psychoactive drug).
 Dataism is based in pattern, purpose and process.
 When machine intelligence surpasses human intelligence, we will be forced to either continue augmenting our biological, carbon-based selves or face some sort of apocalyptic extinction.

 In recent decades, humanism has expanded to become the new global doctrine, rooting society— despite its cultural, religious, and technical diversity— in the core belief that human life is sacred.
-Additionally, most people still collectively believe in the existence of a soul and some form of afterlife.
-In The Landmarks of Tomorrow, Peter Drucker also wrote:

 "It is almost frightening how fast the obvious of yesteryear is turning incomprehensible."

+Rapid advancements in technology challenge our most ancient and dogmatic beliefs in what it means to be conscious, feeling, living creatures.
+At the point that a machine can imitate the complex algorithms of the human mind well enough to replace us— even in creative roles— what then will be the value of Homo sapiens?
 I am an artist, a creative technologist, a researcher, an architect, a designer, a media theorist, an anthropologist, and sociologist— but, first of all, we are all human beings.
 I have written extensively on networks, their behavior and protocols, and on my newfound knowledge of connectivity.
 Data can be used for political manipulation as easily as it could facilitate the collective assembly of alternative community networks like the Cuban street network (SNET), or the nation-wide Guifi network in Italy.

 Connected objects and environments (the Internet-of-Things, or "IoT") can automate your experience at Starbucks, eliminate traffic with autonomous vehicles, and keep our air conditioned from home to work and back.
 However, these might also enable mass surveillance, put hundreds of thousands out of work, or unsustainably consume precious natural resources.